dataninja01/onehundered_coding_projects/README.md

-# onehundered_coding_projects - Based on Angela Yu Bootcamp
+# onehundered_coding_projects - Based on Dr. Angela Yu's -100 Days of Code: The Complete Python Pro Bootcamp

 Hands on projects using python

 1. Password generator